 Integrated Device Technology Inc was incorporated in California in 1980 and reincorporated in Delaware in 1987.
-The Company designs, develops, manufactures and markets range of integrated circuits for the advanced communications, computing and consumer industries.
+The Company designs, develops, manufactures and markets range of integrated circuits for the communications, computing and consumer industries.
 The Company is engaged in offering semiconductors targeting communications infrastructure - both wired and wireless - high-performance computing and power management.
 It are used for next-generation development in areas such as 4G infrastructure, network communications, cloud data centers and power management for computing and mobile devices.
-The Company operates in two segments; Communications segment and Computing & Consumer Segment.
+The Company's business segments are Communications segment and Computing & Consumer Segment.
 The Communications segment includes clock and timing solutions, flow-control management devices including Serial RapidIO switching solutions, and radio frequency (RF) and MEMS oscillator products.
 The Computing and Consumer Segment includes clock generation and distribution products, high-performance server memory interfaces, PCI Express switching solutions, power management solutions and signal integrity products.
 The Company's products are computing products are designed specifically for storage and server applications and personal computers, while its consumer products provide solutions for gaming consoles, set-top boxes, digital TV and smart phones.
 The Company markets its products to original equipment manufacturers (OEMs) through a variety of channels, including direct sales, distributors, electronic manufacturing suppliers (EMSs) and independent sales representatives.
 The Company currently uses third-party foundries that are located in the APAC region to manufacture its products.
 The Company competes with Analog Devices, Inc.; Cypress Semiconductor Corporation; Inphi Corporation; Linear Technology Corporation; Maxim Integrated Products, Inc.; Micrel Incorporated; Montage Technology; On Semiconductor Corporation; Pericom Semiconductor Corporation; PLX Technology Inc.; Realtek Semiconductor Corporation; Silicon Laboratories Inc.; SiTime Corporation; Skyworks Solutions Inc.; and Texas Instruments Inc. The Company's manufacturing facilities are subject to numerous environmental laws and regulations, particularly with respect to the storage, handling, use, discharge and disposal of certain chemicals, gases and other substances used or produced in the semiconductor manufacturing process.